-1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to off.
+1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
 Remove the key.
 2. Open the hood.
-3. Pull the wire(s) off the spark plug(s) (Fig. 27).
+3. Pull the wire(s) off the spark plug(s) (Fig. 24).
 Now clean around the spark plug(s) to prevent dirt from falling into the engine and potentially causing damage.
 4. Remove the spark plug(s) and metal washer.